 Does this happen with our faith?
 If God doesn’t seem to answer our prayers, do we think that God is less generous to us than others?
 If God doesn’t provide for us in the same manner as we see others receive, do we think that God is less generous to us?
 How often does a comparison with a co-worker or another volunteer lead us to think that we are doing more but paid or rewarded the same as the one who does less?
 Has God gifted us or is God being stingy?
 What is our attitude?

 During the past couple of years, Stewardship Committee has asked us to reflect on a theme – “Receive with Gratitude, Give with Joy.”
 The purpose of this theme is to spark what the landowner asks – Are we generous with what we have?
 No matter how little we might think we have, can we be generous with what we have?
 No one is unable to contribute.
 Everyone can contribute to the extent that they are able.
 Everyone can make a difference.
 God has created us with an abundance; if our attitude is that we are lacking, what is possible?

 So what might be true if the cup is half full?!?

 Sharing news about the parish . . .

 Diocesan Annual Appeal – our goal is $99,193.
-In September, the DVD will be shared which explains the many good works accomplished by this Appeal.
-Following this weekend, the request for donations to help with this Appeal happens.
-Please prayerfully consider what you are willing to support – your help will be much appreciated.
+Last weekend the DVD was shared so that we might understand the good work that is being accomplished with the monies given for this Appeal.
+I hope everyone found something for which to contribute.
+Please prayerfully consider what you are willing to support, fill out your pledge card and return it – your help will be much appreciated!